wizli595/Storage_SyStem/README.md

 yarn dev
 ```

+## 📜 Backend Workflow

+This is the step-by-step **flow of how the backend works**:

+1️⃣ **Create an Item** → Add storage ingredients/products (e.g., Chicken, Flour, Rice).
+2️⃣ **Create a Plate** → Define a meal that customers can order (e.g., Fried Chicken Meal).
+3️⃣ **Link Ingredients to a Plate** → Assign required ingredients to each meal.
+4️⃣ **Place an Order** → Deduct stock automatically when an order is placed.
+5️⃣ **Request More Stock** → The kitchen requests additional stock when levels are low.
+6️⃣ **Approve Stock Request** → The admin approves the request for replenishment.
+7️⃣ **Issue Stock** → The approved stock is sent to the kitchen and logged.
+8️⃣ **Stock Logs** → Every stock movement (orders, issues, approvals) is recorded for tracking.

+✅ **This ensures efficient stock management and prevents missing inventory.** 🚀

 ## Contributing

 We welcome contributions to this project.
 Please see the contributing guidelines in the `/docs/` directory for more information.